Havok (character): Mutant X

-Resurrection
+Return to Earth-616

-However, Havok was found back in the original reality in a coma.
-The X-Men were able to restore his psyche with the help of the son of Havok's nurse, Annie Ghazikhanian.
-When he was reunited with Polaris, she asked him to marry her, to which he did not respond.
-Beast immediately congratulated them, and Havok said nothing further.
-Likely he felt he should want to marry Lorna, but did not love her as he had before.
-Unknown to Havok, Polaris, and Annie, Carter had used his telepathy to link Annie and Alex's dreams while Alex was comatose.
-In their dreams, Havok and Annie fell in love, unknown to Alex but not Annie.
-Before his wedding, Scott tested Alex's resolve by hiring a shapeshifter to morph into Annie, something that disturbed Alex very deeply.
-The night before the wedding, Alex had a dream convincing him that he now loved Annie.
-During the wedding, Alex stopped the proceedings and called off the marriage.
-Lorna, already affected by the incident at Genosha, tried to kill Annie and Carter, only to be stopped by Juggernaut and Havok.
+Havok is found back in his original reality in a coma.
+The X-Men restore his psyche with the help of the son of Havok's nurse, Annie Ghazikhanian.
+When he was reunites with Polaris, she asks him to marry her, to which he did not respond as he felt he did not love her anymore.
+Unknown to the others, Annie's son Carter had used his telepathy to link Annie and Alex's dreams while Alex was comatose, causing them to fall in love.
+During the wedding, Alex stops the proceedings and calls off the marriage.
+Lorna, already affected by the incident at Genosha, tries to kill Annie and Carter, only to be stopped by Juggernaut and Havok.

 Alex revealed to Annie that it was Carter who linked the two due to their loneliness and that Alex loved her.
 Despite the fact that Iceman had started a relationship with Annie, he expressed his feelings for Lorna.

-Havok and Annie's relationship continued until an impending attack on the X-Mansion at the hands of a new Brotherhood of Mutants led by Exodus.
-This caused Annie to leave Havok and take her son away from the X-Men, feeling it was no longer safe for the two to live at the mansion.
-She wanted Alex to come with them but his duty was to his team, so mother and son left for parts unknown.
+Havok and Annie's relationship continued until on the X-Mansion by Exodus and his Brotherhood of Mutants, caused Annie to leave with Carter, feeling it was no longer safe for the two at the mansion.
+She wanted Alex to come with them but his duty was to his team.